Master of Arts "Social Work as a Human Rights Profession" (MA-SWHR)

 - University of Gothenburg, Department of Social Work

-- University of Ljubljana, Faculty of Social Work
+- University of Ljubljana, Department for Social Justice and Inclusion

 Thanks to the cooperation with other universities, the lecturers of the MA-SWHR hail from a great range of nationalities and cultural backgrounds bringing a variety of professional fields and traditions of expertise.
 Together with an average of 25 international students, the MA-SWHR creates a multicultural setting of learning, where students are directly confronted with the experience of diversity.
 This creates a space to discuss social- and human rights issues in an international setting.

 The MA-SWHR is a research-oriented, partially internet-based program, combining the field of social work with human rights issues.

 Social work and human rights are frequently encountered when working with vulnerable groups such as children or migrants respectively when working on issues related to the right to health, to the social challenge of poverty, to social exclusion, to discrimination with regard to a person’s gender or to the complexity of racism.

 The main aim of the MA-SWHR is the translation of the often very abstract and appellative human rights discourse into the theory and practice of social work.